i2p/i2p.www/i2p2www/spec/proposals/148-eddsa-blake2b-ed25519.rst

   Provides LEA resistance and personalization.
   Standardized, but does anybody use it?
   See [RFC-8032]_ and [ED25519CTX]_.
-- Do we need 12 at all, or is 13 sufficient for both unblinded and blinded?
 - Is "keyed" hashing useful to us?